 I took it easy on my first evening.
 I was basically just walking around town, not that exciting New Sukhothai to be honest, the nicest site I spotted was (surprise) the most famous temple of New Sukhothai: Wat Ratchathani (วัดราชธานี).

-In the evening I hooked up with a few Thai guys opposite my hotel (Chinwat Hotel, air-con room 350 baht per night) that invited me to drink some Thai whiskey with them and a few glasses later and an extended conversation about life and girls in Sukhothai I left, heading out into the nightlife of Sukhothai.
+In the evening I hooked up with a few Thai guys opposite my hotel (Chinwat Hotel, air-con room 400 Baht per night) that invited me to drink some Thai whiskey with them and a few glasses later and an extended conversation about life and girls in Sukhothai I left, heading out into the nightlife of Sukhothai.

 Exploring Sukhothai Historical Park

-First, below is a map for some orientation of the three zones of the park.
+First, below is a map for some orientation of the three zones of the park, as well as the songthaew stops.

 The Central Zone is the main zone of the park and has some of the most preserved and most impressive monuments.
 Most visitors to Sukhothai only come to visit this zone.